 Jim Nantz, a three-time Emmy Award winner and five-time National Sportscaster of the Year, has covered virtually every sport for the CBS Television Network since joining it in 1985.
-This is his 27th year covering the PGA Championship for CBS.

 In 2005 Nantz established his own production company, Jim Nantz Productions.
 As executive producer, Nantz’s company annually produces a Masters Sunday special – JIM NANTZ REMEMBERS AUGUSTA – and to date, the following specials have aired: THE 1986 MASTERS (2006); THE 1960 MASTERS (2007); THE 1978 MASTERS (2008); SEVE AT THE MASTERS (2009); THE 1977 MASTERS (2010); THE 1975 MASTERS (2011); THE 1987 MASTERS (2012); BEN CRENSHAW AT THE MASTERS (2013); NICK FALDO AT THE MASTERS (2014), RAYMOND FLOYD AT THE MASTERS (2015); JACK NICKLAUS AT THE MASTERS (2016) and JIM NANTZ REMEMBERS AUGUSTA: ARNOLD PALMER – HIS LAST VISIT TO THE MASTERS (2017).
 THE 1960 MASTERS special made television history by showcasing a sporting event that originally aired live in black and white and was re-broadcast in color.
 This special was nominated for a 2007 George Wensel Technical Achievement Sports Emmy Award.